Old botanical illustration engraving of Evergreen Alkanet / Pentaglottis sempervirens, Anchusa sempervirens. See Notes

 Model Released: No

-Keywords: alkanet, anchusa, botanical, british, buglosse, concept, drawing, drawings, engraving, engravings, evergreen, femtunge, fennich, flower, flowers, folklore, gilb, gwrid, herbal, herbs, home, illustration, illustrations, images, llys, medicinal, medicinales, medicine, melera, ossentong, overblijvende, pentaglottis, picture, pilátka, plant, plantes, plants, remedies, sempervirens, toujours, traditional, uk, verte, victorian, weed, wild, ästtunga, ždyzelená
+Keywords: alkanet, anchusa, archive, botanical, british, buglosse, concept, drawing, drawings, engraving, engravings, evergreen, femtunge, fennich, flower, flowers, folklore, gilb, gwrid, herbal, herbs, home, illustration, illustrations, images, llys, medicinal, medicinales, medicine, melera, ossentong, overblijvende, pentaglottis, picture, pilátka, plant, plantes, plants, remedies, sempervirens, toujours, traditional, uk, verte, victorian, weed, wild, ästtunga, ždyzelená